U.S. economy stumbles in first quarter as weather, low energy prices weigh

 The weather impact was evident in weakness in consumer spending.
 Growth in consumer spending, which accounts for more than two-thirds of U.S. economic activity, slowed to a 1.9 percent rate.
 That was the slowest in a year and followed a brisk 4.4 percent pace in the fourth quarter.

 The sharp moderation in consumer spending came even though households enjoyed huge savings from a big drop in gasoline prices.
-Consumers boosted their savings to $727.8 billion from $603.4 billion in the fourth quarter.
+Consumers boosted their savings to $727.8 billion from $603.4 billion in the fourth quarter, which should provide a tailwind for future consumer spending.

 Construction also took a hit, while lower energy prices, which have cut into domestic oil production, undermined business investment.